AixcentricExploreLocals Travel Tips

 Family Day at the Sea

 A trip to Les Goudes, the tiny fishing port on the eastern edge of Marseille, is delightful.
-However, it isn’t particularly child-friendly, some days you just want a bucket-and-spade day where little ones can scoot their scooters, pedal their trikes or ride along in prams.
-Suddenly the stunning Calaque d’En Vau (photo below) doesn’t seem such a good idea.
+However, it isn’t particularly child-friendly.
+Some days, you want a bucket-and-spade day where little ones can scoot their scooters, pedal their trikes or ride along in prams.
+Suddenly, the stunning Calaque d’En Vau (photo below) doesn’t seem like such a good idea.

 Calanque En Vau Provence

-The family-friendly answer is la plage des Lecques just a short 30-minute drive from Aix-en-Provence.
-Located in Saint Cyr sur Mer on a sweeping (mainly) sandy bay with a wide esplanade, there is a little port and a footpath on the jetty leading out to sea.
-The beach area has cafés, ice-cream or waffle stalls, a shady playground, shops selling flipflops, snorkels, and lilos.
+The family-friendly answer is La Plage des Lecques, which is just a short 30-minute drive from Aix-en-Provence.
+Located in Saint Cyr sur Mer on a sweeping (mainly) sandy bay with a broad esplanade, there is a little port and a footpath on the jetty leading out to sea.
+The beach area has cafés, ice cream or waffle stalls, a shady playground, and shops selling flip-flops, snorkels, and lilos.
 Parallel to the waterfront is the main street with a Spar and boulangerie with great bread.
-In summer months, there are emergency stations along the beachfront.
-There is paid parking available at the beach.
+In the summer months, there are emergency stations along the beachfront.
+Paid parking is available at the beach.

 Located between Cassis and Toulon – Plage des Lecques: Avenue du Port, 83270, Saint-Cyr-sur-Mer.